Pregnancy Linea Negra

 Unfortunately, you cannot prevent this natural phenomenon from occurring, although you can do things to cover it up if it bothers you that much.
 Cosmetic make-up, such as base, can do the trick for a couple of hours, but it will eventually wipe off and could possibly damage your clothing.
-Folic acid is another great way to control the pigment in your skin.
-It’s said to reduce the linea negra significantly, although not completely.
+Folic acid is another great way to control the pigment change in your skin.
+It’s found in many foods, including whole wheat, asparagus, beans, spinach, and orange juice, and is said to reduce the linea negra significantly, although not completely.
 Again, sun exposure does not help your cause.
 Do your best to avoid the sun, especially on your abdomen.
 Sunscreen may help, but the sun will still do a little damage.

 When Should I go to the Doctor?